How to Choose a Bank Account Without Overdraft Fees

 1. Ask Directly About Bank On Accounts

-As noted earlier, many major banks offer Bank On accounts.
-All told, these accounts are available at 40 percent of bank branches nationwide, according to David Rothstein, senior principal at CFE Fund, a nonprofit that leads the Bank On initiative and certifies these accounts.
+As noted earlier, many major banks and credit unions offer Bank On accounts.
+All told, these accounts are available at 47 percent of bank branches nationwide, according to David Rothstein, senior principal at CFE Fund, a nonprofit that leads the Bank On initiative and certifies these accounts.

-Still, these accounts might not be prominently displayed online, or consumers may get steered toward other types of accounts, says Peter Smith, senior researcher at the Center for Responsible Lending.
+Still, these accounts might not be prominently displayed online, or consumers may be steered toward other types of accounts, says Peter Smith, senior researcher at the Center for Responsible Lending.